 The difference lies in how badly you need to change your life, in how urgent it is for you to make your dreams your new reality.
 Given the opportunity, you do not want to stay in your present life a year, a month, or a week more.

-This is why I am writing to you.
 When your dreams are urgent, when you want change now, you do it now.

 What do you want to see after a thousand mile?

 I think that journey to a thousand mile, to a hundred mile, to ten miles, must begin with a clear understanding of why you want to start the journey.

 You are not applying for a job because you want to be an employee.

 In our society, the object of education is to get a job, and that’s a terrible, terrible mistake.

 I think you are applying for a job because you want to become a manager, because you want to become a leader, because you want to use your talents and skills, because you want to achieve something significant, and because you want to provide for yourself and your family the best things in life.